ngnrsaa/qflex/README.md

 ```

 To disable qFlex python interface, use `./configure --disable-pybind11`.
-By default, qFlex is installed in `$HOME/local/`.
-To change the
-installation folder, use `./configure --prefix=/new/installation/folder/`.

 After running these commands, qFlex can be installed by running `make install`.
 By default, this installs qFlex in `$HOME/local/`.
 To change the installation